STYLE SHEET

 If you’re looking for summer holidays reading inspo — here are some recos from the Airtree team.

-So if you are looking for some inspiration for a summer read — I’ve collected some recos from the AirTree team below.
+So if you are looking for some inspiration for a summer read, we've collected some recos from the Airtree team below.

-With 2020 being such a dumpster fire — I don’t think we’ve ever collectively needed a summer to chill out and read a good book as badly as we do right now.
-If you have other book recommendations, please leave them in the comments section — we’re always hunting for some new suggestions for the office bookcase.
+With 2020 being such a dumpster fire, I don’t think we’ve ever collectively needed a summer to chill out and read a good book as badly as we do right now.
+If you have other book recommendations, please let us know—we’re always hunting for some new suggestions for the office bookcase.

 How Innovation Works by Matt Ridley